top of page

 On a cold and winter night, too young boys, Hank and Jay were alone in the house, and because they were hungry, decided it would be fun to play restaurant.
 Both parents were out at an office event, and Hank, the older of the two boys by 3-years, was put in charge.
 The idea of the restaurant game was each of them would play the part of a customer, ordering the food which the other as the chef would make.

-The entrance to the kitchen was a narrow hallway, roughly five feet in length and four feet across, with the door to the seller stairs on the left, then opening into the kitchen area.
+The entrance to the kitchen was a narrow hallway, roughly five feet in length and four feet across, with the door to the seller stairs on the left, then opening up into the kitchen area.
 It would be here at the entrance to the kitchen where the ordering counter would be placed.
-The kitchen itself was narrow and rectangular.
-Facing the sink there was a large window overlooking the driveway and garden area, and the next house belonging to the elderly neighbors.
-To the left of the sink was a countertop with a dish rack on top and the refrigerator.
-On the other side, the countertop had a coffee percolator and kitchen radio, stretching over to where the stove lived.
-Above the entire counter were two closets filled with plates and bowls on the left-hand side along with pantry goods, including spices and sauces on the right.
-Opposite to the sink was a yellow top aluminum table with two chairs at either end.
-The third chair was tucked in under the table as the distance between the table and the sink was very narrow.
+The kitchen itself was light green with dark green trim, narrow, and rectangular.
+Facing the sink there was a large window overlooking the dirt driveway, the hedges separating the garden area, and the next house belonging to the elderly neighbors.
+To the left of the sink was a yellow linoleum countertop with a green dish rack on top along with the refrigerator.
+On the other side of the sink, the countertop had a coffee percolator and a large tuning-dial beige kitchen radio, stretching over to where the stove lived.
+Above the entire counter were two closets filled with plates and bowls on the left-hand side of the large window, along with pantry goods, including spices and sauces on the right.
+Opposite to the sink was a yellow top aluminum table with two yellow vinyl chairs at either end.
+A third chair was tucked in under the center of the table as the distance between the table and the sink was very narrow.
 The house itself was old.
-Built in the 1920s, the kitchen was worn with rotted linoleum by the sink, having several handleless counter drawers that needed to be pulled out by their edges.
+Built in the 1920s, the kitchen was worn with a rotted covered wooden floor by the sink.
+The countertop cabinets housed several handleless drawers that needed to be pulled out by their edges.
 Perpendicular to the stove was a wall with a traditional pull up and push down glass and wood frame window.
 The shade on the window was spring loaded so you needed to be careful when pulling the shade down fixing it into place.
 Over the stove was an electric fan vent, with the stove being a dirty greasy white gas stove with pilot light, four burners and oven with a broken broiler door propped up on the floor.
-The stove was so old it was the only stove in Hank and Jay’s memory.
+The stove was so old it was the only stove Hank and Jay can recall.

 Hank and Jay placed a folding four-leg card table at the entrance to the kitchen, blocking the way into the living room.

-Jay ducked under the table, stood up, turned around and said, “what is your order sir?”
+Jay Ducked under the table, turned around and stood up.
+“What is your order sir?” asked Jay.“

 “I’ll have a peanut butter and jelly sandwich,” said Hank.